Tommimon/add-to-desktop/README.md

 # [![add-to-desktop-title][]][add-to-desktop-repo]

-An easy way to create desktop app shortcut in GNOME
+An easy way to create desktop app shortcuts in GNOME

 ## Overview
 This simple extension tries to make easier the GNOME process to create a desktop